Live sea wave data streamed from a marine observation buoy is transformed into a continually evolving electronic

 Wave Machine was created for Profound Sound Festival 2020, using data from a buoy at Folkestone, and exhibited in a shipping container on Folkestone Harbour Arm, with over 200 visitors to the installation across the weekend.

-An experimental live broadcast of Wave Machine was aired online on 27th March 2020.
+An experimental live online broadcast of Wave Machine was streamed on 27th March 2020.

-Wave Machine was also exhibited as part of the ‘sonic trail’ at Ramsgate Festival of Sound using data from a buoy at Goodwin Sands.
+Wave Machine also exhibited at Ramsgate Festival of Sound using data from a buoy at Goodwin Sands.

 Data supplied by the Channel Coastal Observatory.